kfutak/kfutak.github.io/README.md

 **01/24/2025** Today I mainly worked on fixing up index.html and my stylesheet.
 I tried to use more specific tags and add more comments in.

+**01/30/2025** I worked on reformatting the HTML for the Resume and Gallery pages.
+I still need to figure out the padding/margin issues.

 ## What I Used to Make the Project
 - GitHub, Visual Studio Code
 - Chocolatey, Node.js (+npm), Vue.js